LAPACK: Naming scheme

 For example, the subroutine to solve a linear system with a general (non-structured) matrix using real double-precision arithmetic is called DGESV.

 Use with other programming languages and libraries

-Many programming environments today support the use of libraries with C binding, allowing LAPACK routines to be used directly so long as a few restrictions are observed.
+Many programming environments today support the use of libraries with C binding (LAPACKE, a standardised C interface, has been part of LAPACK since version 3.4.0), allowing LAPACK routines to be used directly so long as a few restrictions are observed.
 Additionally, many other software libraries and tools for scientific and numerical computing are built on top of LAPACK, such as R, MATLAB, and SciPy.

 Several alternative language bindings are also available: